 ALT text, which is short for alternative text, is one of the best ways to get around clients that block images by default.
 When images are turned off, ALT text often renders in place of the images.
 It’s a fantastic way to provide some context for subscribers when images are disabled.

 6) Optimised Content in the Upper-Left Corner

 Many mobile email apps, including some Android and BlackBerry apps, will only display the upper left-hand corner of your email.
 Lack of auto-scaling cuts off the right side of emails and forces users to scroll left-and-right in addition to up-and-down to view your entire message.
 As a result, it’s important to place important information and CTAs in the upper-left corner of your email.

-Hopefully these tips will help you with your next email campaign!
+Hopefully, these tips will help you with your next email campaigns!